FedeDP/ncursesFM/README.md

 * Terminal window resize support.
 * 2 tabs support.
 Their content is kept in sync.
 Jump between tabs with arrow keys (left/right).
 * Fast browse mode: enable it with ','.
 It lets you jump between files by just typing their names.
-* '.' to change files/dirs sorting: alphabetically (default), by size or by last modified.
+* '.' to change files/dirs sorting mode: alphabetically (default), by size, by last modified or by type.
 * If executed on a X screen, and xdg-open is found, ncursesFM will open files with xdg-open.
 Otherwise, it will use $editor (config file defined) var.
 It fallbacks to environment $EDITOR if none is set.
 * Stats support (permissions and sizes).